 USS Pittsburgh CA-72 heavy Cruiser Plastic Model Kit 1/490

-- Usually Ships in 24hrs!
+- Usually Ships in 24 Hours

 - Calculated at Checkout

-- How long is the Model:
+- How long is the model when complete:

 - The model measures 16.75 inches long

 - We recommend Black, Dark Blue, Dark Gray, Hull Red, Silver, Tan

 - Does it come with paint and glue:

 1/490 Scale.
 Measures 16.75 inches long.
 Comes with decals for entire Baltimore Class of Heavy Cruisers.
 Flag sheet included with detailed instructions.
 Features movable guns, rotating turrets, 2 scout planes with catapults and crane, display stand.
 Skill level 2.